 "Many years later, as he faced the firing squad, Colonel Aureliano Buendía was to remember that distant afternoon when his father took him to discover ice."
-That is the iconic opening sentence in Gabriel Garcia Marquez' One Hundred Years of Solitude .
+That is the iconic opening sentence in Gabriel Garcia Marquez' .

 Saturday morning, driving to my Writers' Cramp meeting, I heard a woman on NPR talking about her fascination with ice.
 I don't remember if she's one of those people who take ice cores, or if she photographs them, or both.
 Because once I heard her talk about having always been fascinated with ice, my thoughts went off on another tangent.